 Dynamic Communication Reduces Driver Confusion and Wasted Movement

-SMS alerts guide drivers to assigned bays with precise instructions, eliminating time spent hunting for the right dock or waiting for radio dispatch.
+SMS alerts guide drivers to assigned bays with precise instructions.
+This eliminates time spent hunting for the right dock or waiting for radio dispatch.
 Advanced notifications prepare drivers for facility-specific requirements.
-Two-way communication enables real-time updates if dock assignments change, keeping everyone synchronized and reducing frustration from unclear directions or last-minute changes.
+Two-way communication enables real-time updates if dock assignments change.
+This keeps everyone synchronized and reduces frustration from unclear directions or last-minute changes.

 -